Shelchamp/CosmicCat/README.md

 ### CatFish Movement

-Fish are rendered using canvas and EaselJS.
+Fish are rendered using canvas.
 Fish are randomly generated with various sizes, starting positions, and velocity.
 User controls allow for multiple inputs.

 ### Sound